-It’s easy to analyse the flow of utilisation over the course of the day to identify peak hours where social distancing may be most at risk, and you can set up alerts to manage the flow of staff in the safest way possible.
+With occupancy monitoring, it’s easy to analyze the flow of utilization over the course of the day in any building.
+You can use this insight to identify peak hours and when capacity limits may be most at risk.
+In fact, with real-time occupancy data and using our platform, you can set up alerts to manage staff flow in the safest way possible.

-Our solution in action: a UK investment bank
+Our occupancy solution in action: a UK investment bank

-We worked with a major UK bank to optimise the utilisation of their workplace.
-Based on manual headcounts and an estimated 71% floor peak occupancy, they were being asked by HR and FM to contract a new lease worth £500,000 to accommodate the expanding floating population of employees.
+We worked with a major UK bank to optimize the utilization of their workplace.
+Based on manual headcounts and an estimated 71% floor peak occupancy, they were asked by HR and FM to contract a new lease worth £500,000 to accommodate the expanding floating population of employees.

-Our solution was deployed within a week and real-time occupancy monitoring immediately gave an accurate and detailed insight into utilisation within their space.
+Our solution was deployed within a week and real-time occupancy monitoring immediately gave an accurate and detailed insight into utilization within their space.

-Average utilisation during the first 10 days of monitoring was only 33%.
-And even after stress loading with additional employees, average utilisation remained below 44%.
+Average utilization during the first 10 days of monitoring was only 33%.
+And even after stress loading with additional employees, average utilization remained below 44%.
 We continued to control the volume of staff on the floor, with real-time alerts to ensure any increases would not breach building regulations.

 Following the monitoring period, we recommended that occupancy levels stayed between 80-90%, enabling a 34% increase in staff allocation.